yeshua453/website/docs/controls/linechart.md

 ### `point_line_end`

 The end of the vertical line drawn at selected point position.

-Default is data point's `y` value.
+Defaults to data point's `y` value.

 ### `point_line_start`

 The start of the vertical line drawn under the selected point.

-Default is chart's bottom edge.
+Defaults to chart's bottom edge.

 ### `right_axis`

 Configures the appearance of the right axis, its title and labels.

-The value is the instance of [`ChartAxis`](#chartaxis-properties) class.
+Value is of type [`ChartAxis`](#chartaxis-properties) class.

 ### `tooltip_bgcolor`